vsrinivas/fuchsia/docs/modular/manifests/action_template.md

 > TODO(thatguy): This is a machine-readable name, not a human-readable name.
 Add
 > something for humans that supports localization.

-This is the verb's name.
-It uniquely identifies this verb.
+This is the action's name.
+It uniquely identifies this action.

-> TODO(thatguy): Add information about how verb names are associated with the author
+> TODO(thatguy): Add information about how action names are associated with the author
 > so no collisions are possible.

-Verb names allow `Module` [metadata files](module.md) to reference this verb template when they declare that they provide an implementation, and allows [`Daisies`](../intent.md) to reference the same verb when a client requests the associated action to take place.
+Action names allow `Module` [metadata files](module.md) to reference this action template when they declare that they provide an implementation, and allows [`Daisies`](../intent.md) to reference the same action when a client requests the associated action to take place.

 ### nouns